 - When creating virtual disks from pass-through disks for the purpose of migrating storage, remember that a pass-through disk cannot have a virtual disk already created from it in order to be included in the list of potential storage sources when creating virtual disks.
 A mirror (using a pass-through disk) can be added to a single virtual disk (created from a pass-through) as long as the mirror does not have a virtual disk created from it.

-- Creating pass-through virtual disks from pass-through physical disks consumes license capacity, increasing the amounts of current managed capacity and capacity license in use displayed in Server Group Details page>License tab.
+- Creating pass-through virtual disks from pass-through physical disks consumes license capacity, increasing the amounts of current managed capacity and capacity license in use displayed in Task Details page>License tab.

 - See Creating Virtual Disks for instructions on creating a virtual disk with a pass-through disk.

 To resize the source of a pass-through disk used in a virtual disk:

 - Unserve the virtual disk from the host.
 Before doing this, make a note of the LUNs used to serve the virtual disk to the host.

 - On the host, rescan or perform equivalent actions to ensure that the disk is no longer seen by the host.

 - Delete the virtual disk.
 Deleting the virtual disk does not delete the data on the physical disk.

 - Change the size of the physical disk at the storage level.

 - Make any amendments to the partition.
 For example, use Windows Disk Management to increase the size of an NTFS disk.